 However, they also found that music is becoming louder.
 At a rate of one decibel every eight years.
 This increase of decibels is also taking away the dynamic range of music as our ears start to no longer recognize the softer parts of a song.
 Simply because the entire song is just plain loud.

 Video games have also helped procedural music in more ways than it appears.
 Most games require the same sound effects to be played repetitively, and at the same time sound a bit different through different actions the characters make.
 For example, if a character hits another with his sword, it is going to sound a bit different than if he hit a tree or a rock with the same object.
 Sometimes the same tune has to be repeated in different character encounters, and maybe slightly different based on the character's choices.
 Such as Untertale.
 These sounds and rhythms would be hard to replicate without a software proactively analyzing and editing the sounds we create.
 Plus, for video games on a budget, hiring a composer would be incredibly expensive.

-Another interesting study done in 2013 by researchers Héctor P. Martínez, and Stefania Serafin studied if gamers could react and sense the difference between prodecuralized music, or traditionally created ones through motion controllers in video games.
-As well if it would influence their reactions in the game differently.
+Another interesting study done in 2013 by researchers Héctor P. Martínez, and Stefania Serafin studied if gamers could react and sense the difference between proceduralized music, or traditionally created ones through motion controllers in video games.
+As well if it would influence their reactions change in the game differently.
 Through their work they concluded that gamers could not tell the difference, or did not care either way.
 It did not have a single change on the game performance.
 Proving that we don't really care how the music is made, we just like listening to it.
 However, there was one outlier game in this experiment.
 When the test subjects played a skiing game under the testing environments, they preferred the procedural music to the traditionally recorded ones.
 A good take away from this might be that the players preferred electronic music to the standard already.
-This might show how we have grown accustom to modernized music, and are ok with not changing from our current musical genre.
+This might show how we have grown accustomed to modernized music, and are ok with not changing from our current musical genre.

 Are We Losing Creativity in the Music Industry?